 Mark your calendars, watch for specific announcements, and please suggest topics, presenters, and give feedback to: email@example.com.

 Workplace Culture: Diversity and Inclusivity

 Drs.
 Joanna Bates, Maria Hubinette, Gurdeep Parhar & Ian Scott

 - formal presentations and discussion from 12:00pm – 1:00pm, ongoing moderated discussion 1:00pm – 1:30pm

 - feel free to bring a bagged lunch

 - LSC CMR 1312 (host venue)

 - DHCC 2262

 - MSB 131

 The University of British Columbia Division of Continuing Professional Development (UBC CPD) is fully accredited by the Committee on Accreditation of Continuing Medical Education (CACME) to provide study credits for continuing medical education for physicians.
-This course has been reviewed and approved by the UBC Division of Continuing Professional Development.
-This Group Learning course meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 1.0 Mainpro+ credits.
-This course is an Accredited Group Learning Activity eligible for up to 1.0 MOC Section 1 credits as defined by the Maintenance of Certification program of the Royal College of Physicians and Surgeons of Canada.
+This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by UBC CPD.
+You may claim a maximum of 1.5 (x 10 sessions) hours (credits are automatically calculated).
+This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 1.5 (x 10 sessions) Mainpro+ credits.
 Each physician should claim only those credits he/she actually spent in the activity.